 In this way, student loan refinancing can make repaying loans more manageable.
 After your old loans are paid off, you have only one loan to deal with which means also only one payment — and a better interest rate to boot.

 A lower interest rate has major advantages, potentially saving you thousands of dollars in interest.
-Instead of chipping away at your interest and feeling like you can’t move an inch on your repayment, you can throw that money toward the principal balance.
+Instead of chipping away at your interest and feeling like you can’t move an inch on your repayment, you can throw that money toward the principal student loan balance.

 On top of that, you may even have better repayment terms to work with your situation.
 There are so many student loan refinancing companies now, that you’re bound to find a student loan refinancing option that works for your needs.